 - Hit Enter.

-- Furthermore, pull the Fill Handle tool from cell D5 to D10.
+- Drag the Fill Handle tool from cell D5 to D10.

-5. Combining FLOOR and IF Functions to Set Decimal Places
+Method 5 – Combining FLOOR and IF Functions

-Another way to set decimal places in Excel with a formula is to use a combination of the FLOOR and IF functions.
 The FLOOR function in Excel rounds down both the integer number and decimal number to the nearest specified multiple of significance.
-The IF function is used to check if a condition is met and then the defined statements will be shown based on the given condition.
-Let’s see the steps to combine these two functions.
+The IF function is used to check if a condition is met and return different results depending on whether the condition is met or not.

 STEPS: